sokratis12GR/Curio-Tracker/README.md

     - Allows deletion of entries via the tree view, just select the item and press the delete btn.
     - Allows correcting stack size in case an incorrect value was captured via the UI, it saves automatically and updates the estimated value.
+- PoE ladder integration with the help of thanks to the help of [halfacandan](https://github.com/halfacandan) and the poeladder community
 - Economy Support (Estimated Value) - Pulls from poe.ninja the item's estimated value
 - Support for older data sets, automatically converts the old matches.csv versions into an up-to-date supported version.